paula22on/3D_Scene_Segmentation/README.md

 - IoU
 - IoU per class

-In this segment of the code you can see the anem and location for each plot:
+In this segment of the code you can see the name and location for each plot:

 ```
 plot_losses(